 To those psychologically or physically unprepared to enter a Dumpster, I recommend a stout stick, preferably with some barb or hook at one end.
 The hook can be used to grab plastic garbage bags.
-When I find canned goods or other objects loose at the bottom of a Dumpster I usually can roll them into a small bag that I can then hoist up.
+When I find canned goods or other objects loose at the bottom of a Dumpster, I lower a bag into it, roll the desired object into the bag, and then hoist the bag out-a procedure more easily described than executed.
 Much Dumpster diving is a matter of experience for which nothing will do except practice.